-East Mississippi Community College is committed to a long-range capital projects program.
-The college is constructing an advanced manufacturing training facility to serve the workforce needs of the region and a resource for the community.
-The cost is approximately \$42 million.
-The funding sources include \$18 million from the State of Mississippi, \$10.7 million from Appalachian Regional Commission and \$13.5 million in bond funds issued by the college with debt service commitments from Lowndes, Oktibbeha and Clay counties.
-Lowndes County has committed \$10 million, Oktibbeha County has committed \$1 million for the project.
+East Mississippi Community College completed construction on the advanced manufacturing training facility to serve the workforce needs of the region and a resource for the community.
+The cost was approximately \$42 million.
+The funding sources included \$18 million from the State of Mississippi, \$10.7 million from Appalachian Regional Commission and \$13.5 million in bond funds issued by the college with debt service commitments from Lowndes, Oktibbeha and Clay counties.
+Lowndes County committed \$10 million, Oktibbeha County committed \$2.5 million, and Clay County committed \$1 million for the project.

-East Mississippi Community College is constructing a new dormitory on the Scooba campus.
-The dorm will be three stories and will consist of approximately 147 beds.
-The total project cost is approximately \$10 million.
-The project is being funded by local bond issue funds of \$6 million, and state bond funds of approximately \$4 million.
+East Mississippi Community College completed construction of a new dormitory on the Scooba campus.
+The dorm is three stories and consists of approximately 147 beds.
+The total project cost was approximately \$10 million.
+The project was funded by local bond issue funds of \$6 million, and state bond funds of approximately \$4 million.
 The college will service the debt on the local bonds with auxiliary revenue.